 It's difficult for your body to use synthetic supplements created in a laboratory and manufactured in a factory. as little as 4 to 10 percent is absorbed by the body, with the rest passing through the kidneys, making expensive urine.

 What matters is how well your body absorbs the nutrients into the bloodstream.
 It's not what's in your vitamins - it's what vitamins end up in you.
-This separates a good supplement from the grocery store cheapies.
+This separates a good supplement from the Amazon and grocery store cheapies.

 That's why it's important to get your nutrition from food.
 The vitamins and minerals found in vegetables and fruits are easily assimilated by your body and in the right proportions.
 Yet not all foods are created equal.